%1$s

 • Loss of appetite

+Viral fever attacks the immune system, and if left untreated, it could lead to secondary or opportunistic infections.
 Usually, viral fever is self-limiting, and the symptoms tend to subside or resolve on their own as the cycle of the virus nears its end.
-However, if the symptoms persist or worsen, you should consult your doctor and seek medical advice.
+But, severe symptoms require immediate medical care to prevent any untoward effect on the body functions, one must consult a doctor and seek medical advice.
 You can consult our medical care experts for further guidance on the symptoms of viral fever and advice to manage them effectively.

 What causes viral fever?